- Academic Affairs

 The University will model its emergency response protocols to those outlined in the National Incident Management System (NIMS), including the use of the Incident Command System (ICS) outlined therein.

 This will allow the University to integrate its emergency response procedures with outside agencies that utilize NIMS and ICS.
 University emergency response programs and protocols will be developed and emergency response personal will be trained in accordance with these systems.

 Incident Command System

-The Incident Command System (ICS) is a national model for managing both small and large scale emergencies and other complex events.
+The Incident Command System (ICS) is a national model for managing small- and large-scale emergencies and other complex events.
 Employing ICS provides the ability to effectively communicate and coordinate response actions with external emergency response agencies through a standardized and common emergency management and response approach.

 Elements common to all ICS include: